-The Cushing match-mismatch hypothesis is the most common ecological theory underlying phenological mismatch studies.
-This hypothesis predicts the often-shown concave-down curve between a component of consumer fitness and relative timing between the consumer and its resource (Hjort 1914, Cushing 1969, 1974, 1990; Figure 1).
+The Cushing match-mismatch hypothesis (Hjort 1914, Cushing 1969, 1974, 1990; Figure 1) is the most common ecological theory underlying phenological mismatch studies (e.g., Renner and Zohner 2018; Visser and Gienapp 2019).
 While this curve has been applied across many ecosystems (e.g. Winder and Schindler 2004; Vatka et al. 2011; Arula et al. 2014), the theory originally emerged from the marine fisheries literature as a way to explain the variation in population recruitment of fish stocks.
+The hypothesis (Hjort 1914, Cushing 1969, 1974, 1990) postulates that the consumer should temporally ‘match’ the peak of its most energetically demanding period with the peak of resource availability (Figure 1b) and any change to the relative timing of the interaction will result in a ‘mismatch’ (Figure 1ac).

-Based on life-history theory, the Cushing match-mismatch hypothesis implicitly suggests that selective pressure should cause the consumer to temporally ‘match’ the peak of its most energetically demanding period with the peak of resource availability (Figure 1), and thus has the highest fitness.
-Given this strong selective pressure, if there is any change to the relative timing of the interaction, there will be a decrease in fitness associated with this period for the consumer (i.e., a mismatch), thus producing a concave-down curve (Figure 1).
-For example, if a consumer (e.g. adult bird) reproduces too early in the spring (Figure 1b) and the resource has not yet emerged, the offspring will risk starvation.
-At the curve’s limits, this component of consumer fitness should fall to zero when the change in relative timing is sufficiently large (Figure 1).
-For example, the early offspring (Figure 1b) can only survive so many days without food.
+We follow others (e.g., Durant, Johansson, Visser and Gienapp 2019) and assume that Cushing’s (1990) use of the term ‘mismatch’ is focused on the ‘match’ having the highest fitness.
+In other words, a fitness component of the focal species is maximized at phenological synchrony.
+Therefore, if there is any change to the relative timing of the interaction, there will be a decrease in fitness associated with this period for the consumer (i.e., a mismatch), thus producing a concave-down curve (Figure 1d).
+For example, if a consumer (e.g. adult bird) reproduces too early in the spring (Figure 1a) and the resource has not yet emerged, the offspring will risk starvation.
+At the curve’s limits, this component of consumer fitness should fall to zero when the change in relative timing is sufficiently large (Figure 1d).
+For example, the early offspring (Figure 1a) can only survive so many days without food.

 This hypothesis is based on two important assumptions.
 First, the resource is the major controller on consumer fitness (i.e., strong interaction strength, bottom-up control; Cury et al, 2003).
 Second, the consumer and resource must present a certain degree of seasonality (e.g., resource is only available for part of the year; Durant et al. 2005; Durant et al. 2007), limiting the optimal period for growth and reproduction for the consumer.
 If neither of these assumptions is met, then fitness consequences due to changes in the relative timing of the interaction will be either weak or non-existent.

-We make two other clarifications related to the way we apply the hypothesis here.
-First, Cushing’s (1990) use of the term ‘mismatch’ is focused on the ‘match’ having the highest fitness.
-In other words, a fitness component of the focal species is maximized at phenological synchrony.
-While other terminology has been suggested (Visser and Gienapp 2019), we follow Cushing’s definition of mismatch and its connections with fitness, which is in line with numerous other studies (e.g., Durant et al. 2007; Kerby et al. 2012; Johansson et al. 2015).
-Second, we discuss the hypothesis following Cushing, as if it considers a narrow definition of fitness, whereby it is defined by a single component, for example reproductive success, and where trade-offs between reproduction and other components are likely.
+We make three other clarifications related to the way we apply the hypothesis here.
+First, we note that Cushing was referring to the annual stock recruitment in fish, a population measure of fitness, and therefore the Cushing curve represents a population.
+Our aim is to discuss both levels of fitness (i.e., individual and population) and the individual metrics (i.e., survival, reproduction) that influence population-level fitness.
+Second, while Cushing was likely referring to population mean fitness, we discuss the hypothesis as if it considers a narrower definition of fitness, whereby it is defined by a single component and not total fitness, for example reproductive success, and where trade-offs between reproduction and other components are likely.
+We recognize that by focusing on a single component of fitness, the fitness optimum may not peak at the ‘match’.
+Third, while other terminology has been suggested (Visser and Gienapp 2019), we follow Cushing’s definition of mismatch and its connections with fitness, which is in line with numerous other studies (e.g., Durant et al. 2007; Kerby et al. 2012; Johansson et al. 2015).

 Disconnect between theory and empirical studies